 Also praised was MGM’s Clarence Brown-directed 1935 movie version – the studio’s third Eugene O’Neill adaptation in five years, following the Irving G. Thalberg-produced Anna Christie (1930, also directed by Brown) and Strange Interlude (1932, directed by Robert Z. Leonard).

-Cast in the old Cohan/Rogers role was Best Actor Academy Award winner Lionel Barrymore (A Free Soul, for the period 1931–1931).
+Cast in the old Cohan/Rogers role – the latter had become a Fox star – was Best Actor Academy Award winner Lionel Barrymore (A Free Soul, for the period 1931–1931).
 As his cute but troubled adolescent son, Eric Linden delivered, in the words of the New York Times’ Andre Sennwald, “the most sensitive and moving performance he has ever given on the screen.”

-Other Ah Wilderness! cast members include Wallace Beery (also a Best Actor winner – officially tied with Fredric March – for The Champ, 1931–1932); a pre-stardom, pre-Andy Hardy Mickey Rooney; future Andy Hardy sis Cecilia Parker; peppy second lead Frank Albertson; and scene-stealers and future Best Supporting Actress nominees Aline MacMahon (Dragon Seed, 1944) and Spring Byington (You Can’t Take It with You, 1938).
+Other Ah Wilderness! cast members include another Best Actor Academy Award winner, Wallace Beery (The Champ, 1931–1932; officially tied with Fredric March for Dr. Jekyll and Mr. Hyde); a pre-stardom, pre-Andy Hardy Mickey Rooney; future Andy Hardy sis Cecilia Parker; peppy second lead Frank Albertson; and scene-stealers and future Best Supporting Actress nominees Aline MacMahon (Dragon Seed, 1944) and Spring Byington (You Can’t Take It with You, 1938).

 Directed by Rouben Mamoulian, a musical remake, Summer Holiday, was released by MGM in 1948.
 In the cast: Mickey Rooney (in the old Eric Linden role), Gloria DeHaven, Walter Huston, Frank Morgan, Jackie Jenkins (in the old Rooney role), Marilyn Maxwell, and Agnes Moorehead.